rscode999/cnet/documentation/documentation.md

 Returns the predictions for the given input.

 When this method is used, the network *does not* internally record intermediate layer outputs for backpropagation.
+Saves memory and computation time.

 Equivalent to `{networkName}.forward(input, false)`.